The Beta Lab at UC Davis studies how young people learn and

 environments and tools to support learning through making.

-communication skills and strengths, and the conditions that
+people’s work-related communication skills and strengths, and the

-to inform programs and policies that shape the career
+practical goal is to inform programs and policies that shape

 Our research focuses on the language and literacy development of